Skip to main content

 How it works

-When you add a domain to a project, Upsun checks for a TXT record on a special subdomain: _upsun-challenge.<your-domain>.
+When you add a domain to a project, Upsun checks for a TXT record on a special subdomain: _upsun-organization.<YOUR_DOMAIN>.
 The TXT record must contain your organization ID in the following format:

 You can retrieve your organization ID by running the following CLI command: